anseki/leader-line/README.md

 }
 ```

 After the attachment was attached by `start` or `end` option of the leader line, when something else is specified for that option, the leader line is detached from the attachment.
-When the last leader line is detached, the attachment is removed from the web page, and it can't be used anymore.
+When the last leader line is detached, the attachment is removed from the web page automatically, and it can't be used anymore.

 #### <a name="attachments-pointanchor-element"></a>`element`